Covid-19 (Coronavirus) update

 Driving: Eastbury is located just off the A13 and A406 routes.

-Parking: free on-street parking (limited availability)
+Parking: free on-street parking on Sunday only (limited availability)

 Coach: coach drop off and pick up only as parking is restricted.
 Coaches should park in designated parking sites located in the centre of Barking.